sarietta/theoputer-blog/content/posts/alu.md

 ### Binary Addition

-The rules for addition in any base (binary, decimal, base-100) is always the same.
+The rules for addition in any base (binary, decimal, base-100) are always the same.
 You follow the *same* process:

 1. Add the least-significant digits